weaveworks/weave/docs/fastdp.md

 interface is statically configured with an MTU of 1410 bytes allowing it to work with most underlay network provider MTUs, including GCE at 1460 bytes (the fifty byte difference accomodates the vxlan overhead).
+This value can be overriden by setting `WEAVE_MTU` at launch if necessary.

 # Virtual Ports